deployKF/website/content/guides/getting-started.md

          - [`deploykf_opt.deploykf_minio.enabled`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L853)
          - [`deploykf_opt.deploykf_mysql.enabled`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L993)

-## 2. Values / Configuration
+## 2. Platform Configuration

+### About Values

 All aspects of your deployKF platform are configured with YAML-based configs named "values".
-There are a very large number of values (more than 1500), but as deployKF supports _in-place upgrades_ you can start with few important ones, and then grow your values file over time.
+There are a very large number of values (more than 1500), but as deployKF supports _in-place upgrades_ you can start with a few important ones, and then grow your values file over time.

+### Create Values Files

 We recommend using the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file as a starting point for your values.
 These sample values (which are different for each deployKF version) have all ML & Data tools enabled, along with some sensible security defaults.